adamolnar/Portfoli_2/README.md

   [Explosion animation](https://www.geeksforgeeks.org/explosion-animation-in-canvas/).
   - Confetti animation in win.html not just copied and adjusted to project needs but wriiten by myself [CodePen](https://codepen.io/programking/pen/AJgeEd).
    - Hyperjump and countdwon animation in CSS, between index.html and game.html to create space travel experience for the user [CodePen](https://codepen.io/noahblon/pen/DpNRyR).
+   - Beacuse in case of 'tie' between user and computer, user gets advantage and wins, I would definitely create html page for those situations where "it's a tie" between user and computer.
    <p>&nbsp;</p>

 # Testing